BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

 =============

 <b>Standard merge sort</b><br/>
-Merge sorting works by breaking the array into smaller and smaller pieces, until the size of the array is below some threshold.
-If the threshold is 2, this means simply swapping the two items in that part of the array if they are out of order.
-Once we have sorted two sides of the array, we have to <i>merge</i> the two sides together to arrive at the final sorted array.<br/>
+Merge sorting works by breaking an array into two halves, over and over again, until the size of each half is below some threshold.
+For a threshold of 2 this means simply swapping the two items in that part of the array if they are out of order.
+Once we have sorted two halves of the array, we have to <i>merge</i> them together to arrive at the final sorted array.<br/>

     MergeSort(array, range)
         if (range.length == 2)